1st-rapid-response-force/Training-Programs/docs/source/arbn/intro.rst

 This AIT II is taught in a single session that last for approximately 1 hour and 15 minutes.

-The in game session consists of ground training the techniques at walking pace and two jumps from a C130 type aircraft.
+The in game session consists of ground training the techniques at walking pace, two practice jumps and a final qualification jump from a C130 type aircraft.

 Prerequisites